-Reconstruction filter - (Analog) to achieve the nyquist criterion with a reasonable filter size we have set the sample rate to be 10 times the niquest frequency (40MHz) for our maximum signal frequency (20MHz), giving a sample rate of 400MHz.
+An analog filter is used to achieve the Nyquist criterion with a reasonable filter size.
+We have set the sample rate to be ten times the Nyquest frequency (40MHz) of our maximum signal frequency (20MHz), giving a sample rate of 400MHz.
 A 5 pole filter will provide 100dB/decade roll-off, although practicalities of the system mean that the power amplifier will not amplify above 30MHz.
 Thus, a lower clock rate could be used with the power amplifier included as part of the filter function.
 Hence, a 100 - 200MHz output sample rate may be achievable with no reduction of signal quality.
 A higher order filter could also be used to lower the clock rate.
-Although, the system will be very sensitive to differential phase changes through the 16 filters - thus the simpler we can make analog filter stage the better!
+Although, the system will be very sensitive to differential phase changes through the 16 filters - thus the simpler we can make the analog filter stage the better!